 .
 You will start losing type safety here and there.

-People will start to crete some weird patterns to make it work.
-At some point, everyone feel that something is off.
+Then people start to crete some weird patterns to make it work.
+At some point, everyone feels that something is off.

 The tower of babel grows, and you fall with it.
-Drown in boilerplate, there comes a time when something breaks, or becomes unmaintainable, and you will discuss that the idea was sound, but people didn't follow the best practices.
+Drown in boilerplate, there comes a time when something breaks, or becomes unmaintainable.
+You will discuss that the idea was sound, but people didn't follow the best practices.
 This may even be turned into an argument for the framework, because at least it will prevent most footguns.
-But it was the framework that created them in the first place, because it tried to work in a way that isn't suited for the language it was written in.
+But it was the framework that created them in the first place, as it tried to work in a way that isn't suited for the language it was written in.

 Nest modules were probably inspired by Angular, seeing their syntax and reading references in the documentation.
 It was made for an era where JavaScript was a total no-standard zone.
 But it's not the case anymore.
 We have good tools, great libraries, and ok-ish runtimes.
-We can remove one peel from the onion and have something fresh.
+We can remove one layer from the onion and live without it.

-Bear with me and the onion metaphor for the last moment.
+Bear with me and the onion metaphor just for one more minute.
 After seeing Nest biggest pitfall - its module system, and removing it out of the equation, you will start seeing that it glues together a huge amount of other libraries.
-You may like it or not, but I encourage you to see what's under the hood.
-Because for me, it doesn't take more than a day or two to configure them all by hand.
+For me, it doesn't take more than a day or two to configure them all by hand.
 For your company, you will probably do it once, and learn a lot in the process.